Feature Engineering with Regularity Structures: Model feature vectors and regression algorithms

-It is generally advised to have the ratio (number of train cases):(number of predictors) above 10 (see~\cite{harrell1984regression}).
-Thus, one would choose $\gamma$ so that the number of functions in $f_\tau \in \CM^n_\alpha$ with $\deg\tau \leq \gamma$ is at least 10 times smaller than number of triplets in $U^\obs$.
+We follow a ``rule of thumb'' of keeping the ratio (number of train cases):(number of predictors) above $10$ (see~\cite[Sec.~4.4]{Harrel2015Book} and references therein for a discussion about such rules).
+Thus, one would choose $\gamma$ so that the number of functions in $f_\tau \in \CM^n_\alpha$ with $\deg\tau \leq \gamma$ is at least $10$ times smaller than number of elements in $U^\obs$.

-Note that it is much easier to keep the train cases to predictors ratio above 10 for Algorithm~\ref{alg:4} because we have $N|U^{\obs}|$ number of train cases compared to only $|U^{\obs}|$ train cases in Algorithm~\ref{alg:1}.
-Nevertheless, it is still beneficial to use degree for Algorithm~\ref{alg:4} for computational reasons.
-Indeed, the linear regression time complexity for Algorithm~\ref{alg:4} is $O(a^2(a+b))$, where $a = |\CM^n_\alpha|$ and $b = N|U^{\obs}|$.
-Thus, a large size of the model can drastically slow down the learning. \end{remark}
+Note that it is much easier to keep the train cases to predictors ratio above $10$ for Algorithm~\ref{alg:2} because we have $N|U^{\obs}|$ train cases compared to only $|U^{\obs}|$ train cases in Algorithm~\ref{alg:1}.
+Nevertheless, it is still beneficial to use degree for Algorithm~\ref{alg:2} for computational reasons.
+Indeed, the linear regression time complexity for Algorithm~\ref{alg:2} is $O(|\CM^n_\alpha|^3+|\CM^n_\alpha| N|U^{\obs}|)$.
+Thus, a large size of the model can drastically slow down the learning.

+The use of $\deg$ and cutoff $\gamma$ is motivated by analysis of SPDEs,\footnote{The notion of degree is similar to the one introduced in~\cite{Regularity} and is related to the H\"older regularity of functions in the model which are built from highly oscillatory signals. } but other choices of feature selection are possible and may lead to improved learning.
+For example, it is possible to consider higher degree features but with a sparsity (i.e. $l_0$ norm) penalty, which is often employed in dictionary learning, though this choice would still require the computation of a large model $\CM^n_\alpha$, at least on the training data; it would be of significant interest to investigate this form of feature selection (we are not aware of any systematic studies of sparse dictionary learning even for signature features).

+In addition to the degree, Algorithms \ref{alg:1} and \ref{alg:2} come with several further hyperparameters, one of which is the `height' (number of iterated applications of a linear operator) of the model; in the case of path signatures (Definition \ref{def:sigs}), our `height' is the `level' of a signature.
+In all the numerical experiments in Section \ref{sec:Numerics}, it was established that using a model with a larger height improves the performance of regression.
+Another hyperparameter is the linear operator $I$ used in the definition of a model.
+In the case of Burgers' equation analysed in Section \ref{sec:numerics_Burgers}, we additionally found that $I$ can be `guessed' from the data, yielding sensible results (the guess for $I$ does not need to be precise but the precision influences the prediction power).
+Some further discussion is given in Section~\ref{sec:discussion}.